chenliuAaron/CE7412-Project/vrnn/README.md

 ## Acknowledgements

 This repo is largely adapted from the repo [Link]( https://github.com/hjf1997/VRNN ).
-The repo owner reimplemented the vrnn with PyTorch to get rid of TensorFlow v1.14 legacy code.
+The repo owner reimplemented the vrnn with PyTorch to get rid of the annoying Theano and TensorFlow v1.14 legacy code.
+The version incompatibility issues can not always be solved by their equivalents in TensorFlow v2.